This is part of Ingredient Intelligence, a series tracking where the supplement market is going and what it means for your next SKU.

 Plant protein growth is not driven by extreme diets or niche consumers.
 It is driven by everyday wellness decisions made at scale.

-That is why plant-based protein remains one of the strongest growth engines inside a $4.1 billion category, and why brands that treat it as a core platform rather than a trend are better positioned for long-term success.
+That is why plant-based protein remains one of the strongest growth engines inside a .1 billion category, and why brands that treat it as a core platform rather than a trend are better positioned for long-term success.
+For brands working through their plant protein delivery format strategy, the decisions made around powder presentation, mixability, and format options are often what separate a one-time sale from a loyal daily-use customer.

 Reliance Vitamin’s Organic Plant-Based Protein in Vanilla and Chocolate helps brands meet consumers exactly where they are.
 Not dogmatic.
 Not extreme.
 Simply looking for products that feel better for their body and a little better for the world.